FREQUENTLY ASKED QUESTIONS ABOUT ICELAND IN DECEMBER

 What are the driving conditions in Iceland in December?

 As it’s winter in Iceland in December, the roads can be icy.
-That said, you can still enjoy a self-drive tour and travel around the Ring Road.
+That said, you can still enjoy a self-drive tour.
 You will need to rent a sturdy 4x4 vehicle to drive in Iceland in December.

 If you’re thinking about renting a car in Iceland, it’s important to come prepared for winter driving.
 Make yourself aware of road safety precautions before you travel.
 For example you must drive slowly in cold weather to avoid unseen ice, and turn your headlights on, day and night.